danielharrell/does_music_move/does_music_move.md

 without having to become so, and to remain what it is, unchanged, through every change of place.

-But let me try to put this point still another way, since I think it captures the nonsense more strongly.
-The melody is not a spatial whole, like our hand, that space can then *contain*, at *every* moment of its motion.
-The melody is rather a temporal whole, that space *cannot* then contain, at *any* moment of its motion.
-For space can contain only one note of the melody at a time.
+But let me try to put the problem with the space the melody moves in a different way, that captures the nonsense of this space more strongly.
+The melody is not a spatial whole, like our hand, but rather a temporal whole.
+But this means that the space the melody moves in can only contain one note of the melody at a time.
+And *this* means, speaking strictly if nonsensically, that there is no melody to hear, in the space we hear it move.
-But this seems to mean, speaking strictly if nonsensically, that there is no melody to be heard, in the space we hear it move.
-When I say we hear a leap in "Twinkle, Twinkle" from the ˆ1 tone to the ˆ5 tone, there is nothing to hear, nothing audible, making the leap.
+When I say we hear a leap in "Twinkle, Twinkle" from the \\(\scriptstyle{\hat{1}}\\) tone to the
+\\(\scriptstyle{\hat{5}}\\) tone, there is nothing audible making the leap.
 But how, in that case, could there *be* any leap to hear?
 And what could be making it?
 Or we could put the nonsense more generally like this.
 In music, we hear a movement between unmoving notes.
 But this means we hear a movement without hearing anything actually move.
 And in this sense, music never makes a sound.
 But how can this be?
 What could we be hearing that never makes a sound?

 Yet this is only the start of the nonsense; and the end of the nonsense implicates the very